A. Revathi: Her literary work and other achievements

 Revathi published her first book in Tamil, Unarvum Uruvamum (Our Lives, Our Words), in 2004.
 It is a collection of real life stories of the people belonging to the Hijra community in South India.
 She credits the book with inspiring other hijra writers to publish their own books, such as Priya Babu's Naan Sarvanan Alla (2007) and Vidya's I am Vidya (2008).

 Following this, she decided to write about her own experiences.
 She published her second book, The Truth about Me: A Hijra Life Story, in 2010.
-The book was written in Tamil and translated into English by feminist historian V Geetha.
+The book was written in Tamil and translated into English by feminist historian V. Geetha.
 According to Revathi, she initially released the book in English and not Tamil to avoid conflict with her family, who featured in her book and did not speak English.
 The book was eventually published in Tamil as Vellai Mozhi in 2011.
 She cites a very prominent Tamil Dalit writer Bama as one of her main inspirations.

 The American College in Madurai has included The Truth about me: A Hijra Life story as a part of its third gender literature syllabus.
 In 2019, her name was put up at Butler Library in Columbia University, along with names like Maya Angelou and Toni Morrison and remained there throughout the fall semester.

 Film career

 Revathi made her acting debut in the 2008 Tamil film Thenavattu.
 In 2022, she appeared in the Malayalam movie Antharam, which starred Negha, a transgender actress from Tamil Nadu.

+In 2025, P. Abhijith’s documentary I Am Revathi features A. Revathi sharing her life story and was first screened at the 17th International Documentary and Short Film Festival of Kerala (IDSFFK).